 We call these dead foods.
 Dead foods provide less nutrition and are less easily recognized by your pet's body because the nutrients are not in their natural state.

 High temperatures are used in extrusion and canning processes.
 Heat not only kills beneficial bacteria and enzymes but also changes some of the ingredients on a molecular level.

 Not all raw foods contain these supportive enzymes and beneficial bacteria.
-Some commercial raw foods made using pasteurization methods to eliminate the bacteria that can be harmful to us; not our dogs, us.
+Some commercial raw foods made using pasteurization methods to eliminate the bacteria that can be harmful to us, not our dogs.
 The most common method is called High Pressure Processing (HPP).

 HPP uses extremely high pressure to destroy bacteria in the food without the use of heat.
-This leave the nutrients intact, but kills the bacteria.
-While this sounds great on paper, we can't dismiss the fact that not all bacteria is harmful, and HPP and other sanitization methods are ridding the food of some of it's beneficial components.
+This leaves the nutrients intact but kills the bacteria.
+While this sounds great on paper, we can't dismiss the fact that not all bacteria are harmful, and HPP and other sanitization methods are ridding the food of some of its beneficial components.